 Remember that a human being has to move the load, so select the largest wheel your application will allow.
-Except for SELF-ENERGIZING rubber, load capacity ratings do not take into account the effort required to manually move the load.
+Load capacity ratings do not take into account the effort required to manually move the load.
 Conventional moldon rubber wheels are not easy rolling.
-We recommend you reduce the weight to no more than 50% of their rated capacity if the load is to be moved manually.
+We recommend you reduce the weight to no more than 50% of their rated capacity if the load is to be moved manually on soft rubber wheels.
 Polyurethane and "hard tread" wheels are only easy rolling if you do not exceed the load capacity of the same size rubber wheel, and then only if the floors are smooth.
 They are not easy rolling when loaded to their full rated capacities.
 PREMIUM rubber wheels when loaded to full capacity can be moved manually.
 As long as your loads do not exceed the rated capacity of PREMIUM rubber, its selection means you will not have to give up the benefits of resiliency (floor and cargo protection) in order to get rollability.

 Selection should never be made on the basis of capacity alone.
 Capacity ratings on this website are based on intermittent use at a speed not exceeding 3 mph over smooth floors in a manual operation under ideal conditions.
 Your conditions are almost never ideal, so select a wheel or caster with much higher capacity than the weight you require.
 Always consult us first for a reduced capacity rating if the wheel or caster is to be used in a mechanically powered application.
 Capacity ratings are offered as an idea of what the wheel or caster will carry without failure.
 They are not absolute, but rather depend on the usage and service.
 Capacity ratings shown do not allow for shock loads, overloading, abuse, obstructions, or poor floors.
 Proper maintenance requires all bearings be relubricated on a regular schedule, and all bolts and nuts be kept tightened.
 Conditions of excessive temperature, dirt or other contaminants will reduce capacity and minimize performance.
 The temperature range shown for wheels in this catalog is the range of the wheel material.
 Operation near either end of the temperature range may require a substantial reduction in capacity, or cause a wheel to be unsuitable for the application.